UptickNetwork/Uptick-KB/WHITEPAPER_Ecosystem_Development_EN.md

 **Limited Community Involvement**&#x20;

 In traditional organizations, community members have minimal influence over decision-making processes.
 This exclusion can lead to disengagement and limit the flow of new ideas.
 DAOs offer a participatory model, where all token holders have the ability to propose and vote on initiatives.
 This engagement can enable a more active and innovative community where decisions are reflective of a diverse range of perspectives.

+However, simply enabling token voting isn't enough.
+Community members need visibility into where proposals stand, what happens after votes are cast, and how outcomes are implemented.
+Without clear execution paths and incentives to participate, DAOs risk becoming forums rather than functioning governance systems.

 **Governance Inefficiencies**&#x20;